Role and application process

 The exercises that you’ll do will vary according to the role you’ve applied to.
 Our team will talk you through what will happen on the day in lots more detail when they call you to book you in for the events.
 You’ll be with up to 11 other candidates on the day – these aren’t your competitors but could be future colleagues – so take the opportunity to start networking.

 We’ll need to have a look and see if there are other dates we can invite you to.
-However, there is the possibility that we’ll fill our vacancies from that centre.
+However, there is the possibility that we can see we’ll fill all our vacancies and so there may not be another date to offer.
 So call and speak to the person that booked you in for the event and we’ll take it from there.

 We don’t expect to see everyone wearing a suit, just make sure you’re smart – you’ll be in one of our offices and meeting with people that you could be working with in the future, so make sure you’re comfortable with how you’ll be representing yourself.